xfightervx/presidio/README.md

 ## 🖼️ Frontend Report Viewer

-A minimal dashboard exists to visualize masking reports.
+A minimal app to upload the csv files and get fullon recommnedations.

 1. Put the masking report data into `gdpr-dashboard/src/data/`
 2. Install frontend dependencies: